Mixers, Dividers, Separators Reference Page

 Composition

-Composition is the same as the mole or mass fraction of each species in a stream.
-See What the Frac? for more details.
+The mole fraction or mass fraction of each species in a stream.